Patrick Body Authors

 Facing the future

-Looking forward, China’s employment landscape will likely remain constrained.
-A gradual recovery in the property sector and selective private-sector rebound could stabilize job creation, but not at pre-2020 levels.
-Gig economy jobs will persist as an important buffer, but not as a substitute for structural solutions.
+Looking forward, a gradual recovery in the property sector and selective private-sector rebound could stabilize job creation, but they are unlikely to reach pre-2020 levels.
+Gig economy jobs will persist as an important buffer, but are not yet a complete substitute for full-time roles.

-Policy interventions have stabilized conditions in the short term, but the fundamental challenge remains: aligning a highly educated, increasingly urban labor force with the opportunities available in a slowing, structurally transforming economy.
-The next five years will be decisive in determining whether China can bridge this gap—or whether persistent employment pressures will harden into long-term stagnation.
+Policy interventions have stabilized conditions in the short term, and ongoing reforms are increasingly focused on aligning a highly educated, urban labor force with opportunities in a changing economy.
+The next five years will be decisive in determining how effectively China can bridge this gap and transform structural challenges into engines of inclusive growth.

 “There are some plans for change, and some of these plans have potential,” says Chan.
-“But at the same time, there are many deep-rooted issues that have built up over decades that cannot be resolved automatically.
-A lot of what is happening is postponing a crisis rather than resolving the more structural and deep-rooted problems.”
+“But at the same time, there are many deep-rooted issues that have built up over decades that cannot be resolved automatically.”

 Enjoying what you’re reading?